Webb Junior Scholars Program is on this summer!

 - Volunteer for a local community initiative.

-Students in our Digital Arts program will have the opportunity to make, create and explore at the intersection of art, media and technology.
-From graphic design to coding and photography, 3-D printing to rotoscoping, the topics covered will allow students the chance to cultivate their current artistic interests and discover new passions along the way.
+Students will make, create and explore at the intersection of art, media and technology.
+From graphic design to coding and photography, 3-D printing to rotoscoping, students will cultivate their artistic interests and discover new passions.

 - Work in our cutting-edge facilities, including our digital media studio and maker’s space.